 The Supreme Court’s decision was 7-2, effectively confirming the inter partes process as a key feature of United States patent practice.

-Diane is an Associate with PIB Law and focuses her practice on the representation of clients in connection with commercial, business and intellectual property litigation.
+Diane is a Partner with PIB Law and focuses her practice on the representation of clients in connection with commercial, business and intellectual property litigation.

 Prior to joining PIB Law, Diane was an Associate at Axinn ...